-The National Gas Industry Social and Environmental Research Alliance (National GISERA) is a collaborative vehicle with government and industry.
-GISERA was established to undertake publicly-reported independent research.
+The Gas Industry Social and Environmental Research Alliance (GISERA) is a collaboration between CSIRO, Commonwealth and state governments and industry established to undertake publicly-reported independent research.
 The purpose of GISERA is to provide quality assured scientific research and information to communities living in gas development regions focusing on social and environmental topics including: groundwater and surface water, biodiversity, land management, the marine environment, and socio-economic impacts.
-The governance structure for GISERA is designed to provide for and protect research independence, integrity and transparency of funded research.
+The governance structure for GISERA is designed to provide for and protect research independence and transparency of research.

 GISERA aims to: